-Miller Barondess Argues Cutting Edge Racial Discrimination Case in U.S. Supreme Court
+Miller Barondess Argues Cutting Edge Race Discrimination Case in U.S. Supreme Court

 Allen filed a $20 billion lawsuit against Comcast in February 2015, arguing that the nation’s largest cable operator was discriminating against his company, Entertainment Studios, by refusing to carry its seven lifestyle cable channels.
 Comcast maintained the decision was made strictly on business grounds because of the lack of audience demand for Allen’s channels.